 The 'Food & Wine' magazine placed the St. Lawrence Market among the 25 best markets in the world.
 You won't find a better place in the town for fresh fruits, vegetables, meat and fish.
 Not to mention exotic foods from every ethnic corner.
-The historic St. Lawrence neighborhood also has over 50 vendors offering some of the best delicatessens and restaurants in the city, with a wide range of specialty foods, deli meats, fish and seafood, baked goods and gourmet teas and coffees.
-Open hours differ for the farmers market and south market, so check website for details.
+The historic St. Lawrence neighbourhood also has over 50 vendors offering some of the best delicatessens and restaurants in the city, with a wide range of speciality foods, deli meats, fish and seafood, baked goods and gourmet teas and coffees.
+Opening hours differ for the farmers market and south market.

 Eaton Centre is a must visit place in Toronto.
 Even if you have no desire to shop, make sure to at least look around this six million square foot glass-roofed arcade.
 Located between Dundas and Queen on Yonge Street, it is as exquisite as it is vast.
 With five levels, over 320 stores and restaurants, you will need more than a day to make your way through this shopping wonderland.
 The center is conveniently sandwiched between two subway stations and is steps away from many of Toronto's hottest attractions.